CaitlinCalder/3rd-Year-BSc-IT-Resources/README.md

-# 3rd Year IT Resource Hub
+# CMPG315 Resource Hub

-Welcome to my curated collection of study materials, projects, notes, and tools gathered throughout my 3rd Year.
-This repository is designed to help students, self-learners to find useful resources in one place.
+# 📡 CMPG315 – Computer Networks

+Welcome to my repository for **CMPG315: Computer Networks** at North-West University.
+This repo contains a collection of curated resources and study notesI’ve gathered throughout the module to assist both myself and fellow students 🚀

 ---